antmicro/ros-tracking-nodes-tester-node/README.md

 *For an example on how to use this repository, see* [ros-tracking-policy-examples repository](https://github.com/antmicro/ros-tracking-nodes-policy-examples).

-The ROS node, which gives annotated frames, tests a detecting/tracking system measures its performance and returns results in a `.csv` file.
+The ROS node, which gives annotated frames, tests a detecting/tracking system, measures its performance and returns results in a `.csv` file.
 It also uses the `stopwatch` node from the [ros-tracking-nodes-stopwatch repository](https://github.com/antmicro/ros-tracking-nodes-stopwatch) to gather additional measurements.

 ### Node usage